epfl-ada/ada-2023-project-oddbits/README.md

 # Analyzing User Progress in Wikispedia Gameplay
 ## Abstract
-In our upcoming analysis, we seek to determine whether engaging in computer gaming enhances the overall learning experience for players.
-Leveraging the Wikispeedia dataset provides a solid foundation for our study.
-With key information such as a unique player identifier, game duration, and a comprehensive list of played games, we can extract correlations between these gaming activities and the players' knowledge levels.
+In our upcoming analysis, we seek to determine whether playing the game Wikispeedia teaches the players skills, be it path traversal using optimal paths, or using category matching, or even semantics.
+Using the provided dataset including game durations, paths taken, and a comprehensive list of played games, we can extract correlations between these gaming activities and the players' knowledge levels.
 However, determining the players' level poses a challenge due to factors such as the varying difficulty of different games and their impact on learning.
 Additionally, we question the assumption that repeating the same game leads to genuine improvement, considering the possibility of mere memorization.
 We'll also investigate if improvement persists when revisiting the same game and how skill development unfolds with longer gaming experiences.
 These inquiries will guide our exploration into the unclear relationship between gaming and knowledge enhancement.

 ## Research Questions
-1. Is there a corrolation between the time intervals between games and the improvment?
+1. Is there a correlation between the time intervals between games and the improvment?
-2. What factors influence user ratings, and can they be predicted based on gameplay data?
-3. Does the reason for failure (timeout or reset) provide insights into topics where users struggle the most?
+2. Where do players struggle the most?
+Why?
-4. How can we determine the difficulty of a given level?
-Do we use the minimal length, the semantics, etc…?
+3. How can we determine the difficulty of a given level?
+Do we use the optimal length, the category differences, etc...
-5. How can we estimate the improvement of a players’ level after a given game but most importantly before the game?
-How can we know what He/She is good at?
+4. How can we estimate the improvement of a players’ level after a given game?
+How can we know what they are good at?
-6. How can we detect if someone’s level is actually improving?
+5. How can we detect if someone’s level is actually improving?
 How can we detect the effect of memorization?

 ## Methods
-As discussed in the [Abstract](#Abstract) section we aim to attack our problem from multiple angles as some of which would show blocked roads.
+As discussed in the [Abstract](#Abstract) section we aim to attack our problem from multiple angles as we are bound to run into dead-ends.
 To name a few examples with the respective steps:
 - We can study the improvement in speed when a player plays the same game repeatedly.
   - Steps:
        - Find the most played games as it’s more probable to find a user that played the same game twice if the game was played 1000+ times.